Cku143/CS422-data-ming--Project/README.md

    - Model Evaluation:Use confusion matrix,ROC curve and PR curve.

 ### Results
-The hyperparameter tuned Gradient Boosting model achieves an accuracy of 87%, with strong recall of 88% for class depression.It indicates effective identification of depression cases.Therefore, this model has obvious significance for predicting students' depression.What's more,the feather of Suicidal Thoughts is closely related to target variable depression.Financial Stress can also be considered as a main feature.Secondary features include Relative stress..In conclusion,the model we created has excellent performance and can provide effective help in predicting students' depression.
+The hyperparameter tuned Gradient Boosting model achieves an accuracy of 87%, with strong recall of 88% for class depression.It indicates effective identification of depression cases.Therefore, this model has obvious significance for predicting students' depression.What's more,the feature of Suicidal Thoughts is closely related to target variable depression.Financial Stress can also be considered as a main feature.Secondary features include Relative stress.In conclusion,the model we created has excellent performance and can provide effective help in predicting students' depression.

 ### Next steps
 - Collaborate to refine input features based on clinical relevance and ensure diagnostic labels (ground truth) are accurate and consistent.
 Discuss the limitations of the labels used.